Blog Hero

 2. Wash Dirty Eyelids and Lashes

-A simple way to alleviate dry eye symptoms is by routinely cleaning your eyelids and lashes with mild soap or baby shampoo.
+A simple natural treatment for dry eyes is routinely cleaning your eyelids and lashes with mild soap or baby shampoo.
 This practice helps eliminate crust and debris, potentially decreasing eyelid inflammation.
 While it might not cure dry eyes outright, it’s an effective preventive strategy.

-By keeping the eyelid area clean, you can help prevent tear duct and eyelid blockages, tackling a primary cause of dry eyes.
+By keeping the eyelid area clean, you can help prevent tear duct and eyelid blockages, providing an effective natural treatment for dry eyes.
 Make regular eyelid washing part of your eye care routine.

 3. Blink Often